ram9402/Banking-Management-System/README.md

 # Banking-Management-System
-This is a simple Banking Management System developed in Java that simulates basic banking operations such as account creation, deposit, withdrawal, and balance inquiry.
-It showcases the use of OOP concepts like inheritance, encapsulation, and polymorphism.
+This is a Java-based Banking Management System that demonstrates real-world banking operations using Object-Oriented Programming (OOP) principles and Java Collections Framework — particularly the use of Map (e.g., HashMap, TreeMap) to manage customer accounts efficiently.